Take steps towards offsetting your business’s carbon footprint

 For businesses with sustainability targets, there are a few options.

-Businesses can commit to sourcing their energy needs from renewable projects through a VGA (also known as Power Purchase Agreements).
+Businesses can commit to sourcing their energy needs through a Power Purchase Agreement linked to renewable projects.
 These deals connect businesses to the generation from wind and solar farms – or both and are often long-term.
-Businesses that sign onto VGAs can also opt to ‘green’ their power by buying additional LGCs.
+Businesses that sign onto PPAs can also opt to ‘green’ their power by buying additional LGCs.